 - Once complete, students can self-review, or send the video interview to others for feedback.

-- Faculty and staff can collaborate with Career Services to create custom interviews for students.
+- Faculty and staff can collaborate with the Center for Career and Professional Development to create custom interviews for students.

 If you have any questions, please don’t hesitate to contact us by phone, 570-484-2181, or email: firstname.lastname@example.org.